SovereignCloudStack/openstack-health-monitor/dashboard/README.md

 to an influxdb which can feed grafana for dashboards.

 This directory contains configuration files that can be used to setup a local telegraf, influxdb and grafana setup.
-Note that this is purely for demonstration purposes.
-In real life, you want to containerize the setup, put an SSL terminating reverse proxy (ingress) in front of the grafana and think a bit about user management.
-In particular, you would not want to expose the grafana with the default config here to the internet without changing the admin password (`SCS_Admin`) and enabling SSL.

-For demo purposes on the other hand, running everything in the same VM (even without containers) can be done -- I use ssh port forwarding to access the Grafana in the host that runs the openstack-health-monitor.
-`ssh -f -L 3000:localhost:3000 linux@host sleep 10800`
-to get 3 hours of Grafana access via localhost:3000 protected by the ssh acceess controls.
+Note that this is for demonstration purposes.
+You can disable the SSL setup and just use it locally by doing an ssh port-forward of port 3000.

+The default config in grafana.ini needs some work to complete the SSL setup by having a DNS resolvable hostname (you can get one on sovereignit.cloud from the SCS project if you want) and generate a valid cert for it.
+It also enables Viewer access for SovereignCloudStack org members on github.

 ## The config files